Extreme Changes in Changes: Simulations

 Figure \ref{fig:sim:cover} shows Monte Carlo frequencies that the true treatment effects are covered by the 95\% confidence intervals.
-The dashed curves indicate the results based on the conventional estimator $\hat{\tau}_q^{CIC}$ and the dotted curves indiate the results based on our proposed estimator $\hat{\tau}_q^{eCIC}$.
+The dashed curves indicate the results based on the conventional estimator $\hat{\tau} _q^{CIC}$ and the dotted curves indicate the results based on our proposed estimator $\hat{\tau}_q^{eCIC}$.
 The results are shown at the extreme quantiles $q \in [0.90,1.00)$ and for sample sizes $N \in \{2500,5000\}$.
 Observe that the coverage frequency based on the conventional method deviates away from the nominal probability of 0.95 as $q \rightarrow 1$.
 In contrast, the coverage frequency based on our proposed method is close to the nominal probability of 0.95 at each point $q \in [0.90,1.00)$ in the extreme quantiles.
 We remark again that we ran many additional simulations with varying design parameter values $(\pi_G,\pi_T,\pi_A,\pi_B,\alpha)$, and the results indicate similar patterns across sets of simulations.

 In light of these simulation results, we provide the following practical recommendation.
-Use the conventional estimator $\hat{\tau}_q^{CIC}$ of \citet[][page 464]{athey2006identification} along with its standard error estimator \citep[][pages 464-465]{athey2006identification} for intermediate quantiles, e.g., $q \in (0.10,0.90)$ or $(0.05,0.95)$.
-On the other hand, use our proposed estimator $\hat{\tau}_q^{eCIC}$ in \eqref{eq:cic_est} along with the standard error estimator \eqref{eq:stderr} for extreme quantiles, e.g., $q \in (0.00,0.10] \cup [0.90,1.00)$ or $(0.00,0.05] \cup [0.95,1.00)$.
+Use the conventional estimator $\hat{\tau}_q^{CIC}$ of \citet[][page 464]{athey2006identification} along with its standard error estimator \citep[][pages 464-465]{athey2006identification} for intermediate quantiles.
+On the other hand, use our proposed estimator $\hat{\tau}_q^{eCIC}$ in \eqref{eq:cic_est} along with the standard error estimator \eqref{eq:stderr} for extreme quantiles.
+The switching point can be chosen by using the log-log plot described in Section \ref{sec:switching}.
 We also follow this practical guideline for the empirical application to be presented in the next section.